DaudTalat/GOChat/README.md

     ```ps1
     telnet localhost 8080
     ```
 Press enter to start the connection.
-After starting up the program, we are given a variety of features that we can accessed these being:
+After starting up the program, the user can connect with the server using the commands below:

     '/create <name>'     create a room and join it '/join <name>'       join a room with associated room name